Frequently Asked Questions about the Undergraduate Degree

 In addition to completing Psychology 100, 210, and 220 with a C or better, which will qualify you to be a major, you can register through MyCSULB for all of the 300 level courses as long as you have completed 60 units and the prerequisites have been satisfied.
 Please note: You will not be able to enroll in Category 2 Courses (Psy 331, 332, 333, 336, 337, 340, 341, and 342) until you have completed both Psy 220 (Research Methods) and Psy 241 (Psychobiology).
 It is strongly recommended that you complete the lower division prerequisites as soon as possible.
 If you have trouble enrolling in either Psy 100, 210, 241, or 220, please see our Handbook for lower division course equivalencies at local community colleges.** Because Psychology 301 (Psychology as a Discipline and a Profession) is a prerequisite to all 400 level courses and a requirement for graduation with a B.A. in Psychology at CSULB, the department strongly encourages students to enroll in it at the earliest opportunity after completing 60 units.
 See the University Catalog, “Concurrent Enrollment” for the necessary procedures involving enrollment at CSULB and another institution at the same time.

 The university does not permit students to use their major courses to satisfy the requirements of a minor (see catalog page 103).
-Often students wish to use the research class from their major and this is rarely permissible as the research methods of the various disciplines have unique features and emphases.
+Often students wish to use the research class for their major and this is rarely permitted as the research methods of the various disciplines have unique features and emphases.
 For students whose major requires statistics, it may be possible to petition the university for an exception to academic policy.
-But before you petition the university for this exception you should visit the Peer Advising office in PSY 206 to obtain a referral to see the Undergraduate Advisor.
+But before you petition the university for this exception you should visit the Psychology Resource Office (PRO) office in PSY 206 to get help with the process.
 He or she will be able to determine if the course would be acceptable to the Psychology Department.

 Each spring one or two days are devoted to the celebration of Psychology.
 The activities are arranged by the student organizations and vary from year to year.
 However, Psych Day(s) typically involves guest speakers, forums, games, and poster sessions.
 Psych Day is presented each year by Psi Chi and PSA.
 Information on past Psych Days, including photos, may be found on the News and Activities page of the department web site.

 A student wishing to take time off from school should request an Educational Leave.
 The minimum leave is a full semester and that can be extended to a calendar year.
 By filing for a one semester Educational Leave, a student will not have to reapply for admission, will receive MyCSULB registration materials, and will retain catalog rights.
 For details about the procedure and for the requirements of an extended leave, see the University catalog.
-Information about procedural details and department requirements is best obtained from the Undergraduate Advising Offices.
-To get a referral to meet with the Undergraduate Advisor, visit the Peer Advising office and schedule an appointment.
-Be sure to obtain your information about this and all other important topics from the correct individuals in the appropriate departments.
-Most facutly members do not keep current on all information contained in the University catalog.
+Information about procedural details and department requirements is best obtained from ATLAS.